weshebert20/mongoose-books-app/docs/sprint3.md

   ```

 1. See if you can get the book (`findById`) and then push the character into the book's `characters` array.
 If the format fits, Mongoose will convert the object to a Character for you.
-Finally you need to save the book and return the entire book as json.  (note that author is still a part of this so you'll need to populate it too.)
+Finally you need to save the book and return the entire book as JSON.
+(Note that author is still a part of this so you'll need to populate it too.)

   Let's use this psuedo-code as an example: